getify/Functional-Light-JS/ch6.md

 Think about a specialized data structure that's like an array, but that you want to be able to make changes to and have each change behave implicitly as if the result was a new array.
 How could you accomplish this without actually creating a new array each time?
 Such a special array data structure could store the original value and then track each change made as a delta from the previous version.

 Internally, it might be like a linked-list tree of object references where each node in the tree represents a mutation of the original value.
-Actually, this is conceptually similar to how **git** version control works.
+Actually, this is conceptually similar to how **Git** version control works.

 <p align="center">
     <img src="fig18.png" width="490">
 </p>

-In the above conceptual illustration, an original array `[3,6,1,0]` first has the mutation of value `4` assigned to position `0` (resulting in `[4,6,1,0]`), then `1` is assigned to position `3` (now `[4,6,1,1]`), finally `2` is assigned to position `4` (result: `[4,6,1,1,2]`).
+In this conceptual illustration, an original array `[3,6,1,0]` first has the mutation of value `4` assigned to position `0` (resulting in `[4,6,1,0]`), then `1` is assigned to position `3` (now `[4,6,1,1]`), finally `2` is assigned to position `4` (result: `[4,6,1,1,2]`).
 The key idea is that at each mutation, only the change from the previous version is recorded, not a duplication of the entire original data structure.
 This approach is much more efficient in both memory and CPU performance, in general.

 Imagine using this hypothetical specialized array data structure like this: